Likes, shares encourage people to express more outrage online: Study | english.lokmat.com

 "Our studies find that people with politically moderate friends and followers are more sensitive to social feedback that reinforces their outrage expressions," Crockett said.

-"This suggests a mechanism for how moderate groups can become politically radicalised over time -- the rewards of social media create positive feedback loops that exacerbate outrage," Crockett added.
+Crockett added, "This suggests a mechanism for how moderate groups can become politically radicalized over time -- the rewards of social media create positive feedback loops that exacerbate outrage."

-The study did not aim to say whether amplifying moral outrage is good or bad for society, Crockett stressed.

-"Amplification of moral outrage is a clear consequence of social media's business model, which optimises for user engagement," Crockett said.
+"Amplification of moral outrage is a clear consequence of social media's business model, which optimizes for user engagement," Crockett said.

-"Given that moral outrage plays a crucial role in social and political change, we should be aware that tech companies, through the design of their platforms, have the ability to influence the success or failure of collective movements," Crockett explained.
+Crockett added, "Given that moral outrage plays a crucial role in social and political change, we should be aware that tech companies, through the design of their platforms, have the ability to influence the success or failure of collective movements."

-"Our data show that social media platforms do not merely reflect what is happening in society.
-Platforms create incentives that change how users react to political events over time," Crockett concluded.
+She added, "Our data show that social media platforms do not merely reflect what is happening in society.
+Platforms create incentives that change how users react to political events over time."

 ( With inputs from ANI )